andresn/masq/README.md

 ```
 npm install
 npm start

 ```

- To build and test as a chrome extension:
+ To develop as an electron app:
  ```
- npm build
+ npm run electron-dev
  ```
-Then open [chrome://extensions/](chrome://extensions/) and drag and drop the `build/` folder to the page.